jozo/docker-pyqt5-qml-qtmultimedia/README.md

 https://hub.docker.com/r/fadawar/docker-pyqt5-qml-qtmultimedia/

 ## How to use it
-You can clone github repository and then run this command to check if it's working
+You can **clone** this github repository and then run this command to check if it's working

 **Run**
 ```